Cookie Policy

 External providers may include, in particular, entities providing analytics, hosting, security, mapping, multimedia or integration services with other websites.

-During their first visit to the Website, users are informed about the use of cookies and given the option to choose whether to accept cookies other than those that are strictly necessary.
+On their first visit to the Website, users are informed about the use of cookies and are given the option to choose their preferences regarding cookies other than those that are strictly necessary.

-Consent to cookies is voluntary and may be withdrawn or changed at any time.
-Withdrawal of consent does not affect the lawfulness of actions taken prior to its withdrawal.
+Consent to cookies is voluntary and may be withdrawn or amended at any time.
+Withdrawing consent does not affect the lawfulness of any actions taken prior to its withdrawal.

-Failure to consent to analytical or functional cookies should not prevent you from using the basic functions of the Website; however, it may limit the availability of certain features or result in the Website not remembering your selected preferences.
+Failure to consent to analytical or functional cookies should not prevent you from using the basic functions of the Website; however, it may limit the availability of certain features or mean that the Website will not remember your selected preferences.

-You can manage cookies via your web browser settings, in particular by blocking the storage of cookies, deleting stored cookies, or setting notifications regarding their use.
+You can manage cookies via your web browser’s settings, in particular by blocking the storage of cookies, deleting stored cookies, or setting notifications regarding their use.

 Restricting or disabling essential cookies may affect the proper functioning of the Website.

-Detailed information about the categories of cookies used on the Website, their providers, purposes of use and storage periods is available in the cookie consent management panel.
+Detailed information on the categories of cookies used on the Website, their providers, the purposes for which they are used and their retention periods is available in the cookie consent management panel.

-This panel is displayed during the user’s first visit to the Website, and further modification of cookie settings is possible via the browser settings.
+This panel is displayed when a user first visits the Website, and further modification of cookie settings is possible via the browser settings.

-The Law Firm endeavours to ensure that the information presented in the consent management panel is up to date, understandable and corresponds to the actual configuration of the tools used on the Website.
+The Law Firm endeavours to ensure that the information presented in the consent management panel is up to date, clear and reflects the actual configuration of the tools used on the Website.

-If new tools using cookies or similar technologies are implemented on the Website, the information in the consent management panel will be updated accordingly.
+Should new tools using cookies or similar technologies be implemented on the Website, the information in the consent management panel will be updated accordingly.

-If the Website uses Google Analytics, this tool is used solely for the purpose of analysing traffic on the Website and improving its functionality.
+Where the Website uses Google Analytics, this tool is used solely to analyse traffic on the Website and to improve its functionality.

-The Law Firm recommends configuring Google Analytics in a way that limits the scope of data processing, in particular by implementing a consent management mechanism, Consent Mode, disabling advertising features if they are not required, and using settings that limit user identification.
+The Law Firm recommends configuring Google Analytics in a way that limits the scope of data processing, in particular by implementing a consent management mechanism (Consent Mode), disabling advertising features if they are not required, and applying settings that restrict user identification.

 The website may contain embedded content from other websites, such as maps, videos, graphics, links to professional or social media profiles, and other external elements.

-Such content may result in cookies being stored by third-party providers.
-These providers may process user data in accordance with their own privacy and cookie policies, over which the Law Firm has no full control.
+Such content may result in cookies being set by third-party providers.
+These providers may process users’ data in accordance with their own privacy and cookie policies, over which the Law Firm has no full control.

 Where possible, the Law Firm employs measures to restrict the automatic loading of external content until the user’s consent has been obtained, if such content involves the use of cookies other than those that are strictly necessary.

-The storage period for cookies depends on their type, purpose and the configuration of the relevant tool.
+The retention period for cookies depends on their type, purpose and the configuration of the relevant tool.

 Session cookies are stored until the browser session ends.
 Persistent cookies are stored for a specified period or until they are deleted by the user.